dmuratov-als/shell-link-checker/README.md

 ## Prerequisites
 - zsh
-- Wget compiled with the "debug" flag and libpcre support
+- wget compiled with the "debug" feature and PCRE/PCRE2 support
 - curl (preferably 7.67.0 or newer)
-- grep compiled with libpcre support
+- GNU grep (with PCRE/PCRE2 support, the same as with wget)
 - GNU awk
 - GNU coreutils
+- xmllint
 - host
-- xmllint
 - lsof
 - pkill
 - zstd (optional)